| |

 My phone was not inspected, although I’ve heard more than a few reports from fellow travelers, whose phones have been.

-My Bulgarian passport was examined by 3 different border officers for more than 30 minutes.
+Three different border officers examined my passport for more than 30 minutes.
 I asked them why that was and they said “Just checking“.
-I can assume EU passports are frequently forged, so they take extra precautions.
+I believe this is because EU passports are frequently forged, so they take extra precautions.
+Or maybe I looked suspicious, who knows.

 Remember to turn your clock 1 hour back and ignore all the taxi drivers!